 Mt.
-Veeder is one of the secret jewels of wine country climbing, particularly Mt.
-Veeder North.
-Tucked away in the middle of the southern Mayacama Mountain Range, it has no distinct beginning from a major highway like its neighors Oakville Grade to the east and Trinity and Cavedale to the west.
+Veeder is one of the secret jewels of wine country climbing.
+Tucked away in the middle of the southern Mayacama Mountain Range, it has no distinct beginning from a major highway like its neighbors Oakville Grade to the east and Trinity and Cavedale to the west.
 Mt.
-Veder can be accessed easily from the south (town of Napa via Redwood Road), from the east (Oakville Grade/Dry Creek) and the west (Trinity/Dry Creek Roads).
+Veder can be accessed easily from the south (town of Napa via Redwood Road), from the east (Oakville Grade/Dry Creek) and the north (Trinity/Dry Creek Roads).

 Mt.
-Veder South is less spectacular, but still a very nice Wine Country climb.
+Veder is less spectacular from the south than north, but still a very nice Wine Country climb.